trinsic-id/v2-sdk/docs/learn/migrate.md

 # Migration Guidelines

 This document outlines the differences between our existing platform based on Hyperledger Aries and our next-gen identity infrastructure, also known as Ecosystems.
-The intended audience of this document is technical business decision makers or solution architects who are looking to migrate their existing integration.
+The intended audience of this document are technical business decision makers or solution architects who are looking to migrate their existing integration.
 For everyone else, this can also be a good source of information with comparsion between the two platforms.
 Please feel free to [reach out to us](/support) or ask any questions in our [Slack Community](https://join.slack.com/t/trinsiccommunity/shared_invite/zt-pcsdy7kn-h4vtdPEpqQUlmirU8FFzSQ) channels.

 ## Motivations to build the new platform